-Will improved health outcomes for employees newly eligible for paid family and medical leave under SB 5459 lead to decreased health disparities?
+Will improved health outcomes for employees newly eligible for paid family and medical leave under HB 1116 lead to decreased health disparities?

-There is strong evidence that improved health outcomes for employees newly eligible for paid family and medical leave under SB 5459 would lead to decreased health disparities.^{1,2,4,7,12,19,23,29} Evidence shows that not all populations currently have equal access to paid leave benefits.
-Low-income workers, people of color, workers with lower levels of educational attainment, and those without private health insurance are less likely to have access to employer-provided paid family and medical leave benefits (or other paid leave benefits) than their counterparts.^{7,19,29} These populations are also more likely to experience health disparities.^{20-22,24-28,30-36} Financial stress has also been shown to have a stronger detrimental impact on the mental health of mothers with low-incomes than on mothers in higher income families.23 Evidence also indicates that while unpaid family and medical leave seems to provide greater benefits for more advantaged workers (e.g. those with higher incomes, working partners, and higher education attainment), moving from unpaid to paid leave or increasing the percent of wage replacement during leave seems to increase leave taking more among less advantaged workers who are least likely to take unpaid leave.^{2,4} Improving health outcomes for these communities by increasing access to paid family and medical leave therefore has potential to decrease health disparities.
+There is strong evidence that improved health outcomes for employees newly eligible for paid family and medical leave under HB 1116 would lead to decreased health disparities.^{1,2,4,5,13,20,33} Evidence shows that not all populations currently have equal access to paid leave benefits.
+Low-income workers, people of color, workers with lower levels of educational attainment, and those without private health insurance are less likely to have access to employer-provided paid family and medical leave benefits (or other paid leave benefits) than their counterparts.^{4,20,33} These populations are also more likely to experience health disparities.^{30,34-42} Further, financial stress has been shown to have a stronger detrimental impact on the mental health of mothers with low-incomes than on mothers in higher income families.

+Section 7 of HB 1116 establishes a wage replacement schedule that allows employees who make an average weekly wage of 50% or less of the state average weekly wage to receive a larger proportion of wage replacement than employees who make 50% or more than the state average.
+The potential impact of this system is that lower wage employees will have the opportunity to make decisions about taking the full amount of leave they need instead of prematurely returning to work out of financial concern.
+Evidence indicates that while unpaid family and medical leave seems to provide greater benefits for more advantaged workers (e.g. those with higher incomes, working partners, and higher education attainment), moving from unpaid to paid leave or increasing the percent of wage replacement during leave seems to increase leave taking more among less advantaged workers who are least likely to take unpaid leave.^{2,5} Improving health outcomes for these communities by increasing access to paid family and medical leave therefore has potential to decrease health disparities.

-This bill will not guarantee paid leave benefits for workers who are undocumented, are paid under the table, frequently change jobs, or do seasonal work that prevents them from having enough tenure or accruing enough hours with an employer to quality for paid leave insurance under SB 5459.
-Notably, women experiencing domestic violence are more likely than other women to experience income instability, discontinuity of employment, and underemployment.37 These workers and their families will likely not experience the direct positive health impacts associated with paid leave.
-Section 11 of SB 5459 does decrease the tenure and number of hours needed in order for an employee to receive job protected leave from 12 to six months and from 1,250 hours to 650 hours in the previous six months (rather than 12 months)-so this will increase the number or employees that will be eligible for job protected leave.
+This bill will not guarantee paid leave benefits for workers who are undocumented, are paid under the table, frequently change jobs, or do seasonal work that prevents them from having enough tenure or accruing enough hours with an employer to quality for paid leave insurance under HB 1116.
+Notably, women experiencing domestic violence are more likely than other women to experience income instability, discontinuity of employment, and underemployment.45 These workers and their families will likely not experience the direct positive health impacts associated with paid leave.
+Section 10 of HB 1116 does decrease the tenure in order for an employee to receive job protected leave from 12 to six months and removes the minimum hours requirement-so this will increase the number or employees that will be eligible for job protected leave.

-In addition, a survey of California workers following implementation of California Paid Family Leave law found that low-wage workers, immigrants, and Latinos were less likely than other workers to be aware of the Paid Family Leave program.1 This suggests that linguistically appropriate outreach (as required by SB 5459 Section 4) as well as culturally appropriate outreach to inform employees of this benefit will be essential in order for paid family and medical leave insurance to have the greatest impact on reducing health disparities.
+In addition, a survey of California workers following implementation of California Paid Family Leave law found that low-wage workers, immigrants, and Latinos were less likely than other workers to be aware of the Paid Family Leave program.1 This suggests that linguistically appropriate outreach (as required by HB 1116 Section 4) as well as culturally appropriate outreach to inform employees of this benefit will be essential in order for paid family and medical leave insurance to have the greatest impact on reducing health disparities.